 9. May Reduce Acne And Manage Psoriasis

-Acne and psoriasis are caused due to bacterial infection and inflammation.
+Acne and psoriasisi XA chronic autoimmune condition that causes skin inflammation and itchy, scaly, and dry patches. are caused due to bacterial infection and inflammation.
 Excessive insulin increases male hormone production and circulation.
 This can lead to excess sebum production.
 This creates an ideal environment for bacteria to grow.
 A high-fat, low-carb diet like the Ketogenic diet can have insulin-lowering effects that may help reduce sebum production.
 A study showed that a high-fat diet, like the Keto diet, may help reduce inflammation and correct one’s metabolic status.
 This diet may be used as a dietary strategy to treat psoriasis.

 These are the benefits of high-fat, low-carb diets like the Ketogenic and the Atkins diets.
 But which of the two is better?

 Keto Vs. Atkins: Which Is Better?

 Understanding your health goals can help you determine which of the two diets is better.
 Do you need to lose a few pounds quickly and safely, or do you want to lose the same pounds gradually and safely?
 Which of the two diets is more sustainable for you?
 Ana Reisdorf, RD, says, “Atkins is definitely more sustainable as you can begin to slowly eat more foods.
 But you can lose weight on either of the plans”.

 The decision is yours.
 Think carefully.
 Talk to a registered dietitian, if required.
 But there’s something else you must know before you take that step.

 Who Should Avoid Keto Or Atkins?